Hello Interconnected Readers:

 Obviously, this piqued my interest.
 What is Didi doing in Mexico?
 Why is it attracting so many people?

 The food delivery landscape in Mexico is largely dominated by Rappi and Uber Eats.
-Rappi is the Colombia-born food delivery app that has taken the LATAM region by storm and fiercely expanding into grocery and pharmacy delivery, payment, and financial services.
+Rappi is the Colombia-born grocery delivery app that has taken the LATAM region by storm and fiercely expanding into restaurant and pharmacy delivery, payment, and financial services.
 Its positioning is more akin to super apps like WeChat, Meituan, or Grab, not any of its US look-alikes.

 This super app evolution isn’t accidental.
 Having talked to both current and former Rappi employees, as well as entrepreneurs in other industries in Mexico, they tend to look for inspirations and references from American success stories first.
 However, as they grow and scale, they often realize that the LATAM market conditions look more similar to that of Asia, not the US.
 Both regions are developing markets growing at different stages.
 So their learning and focus shifts from northward to westward.